 If your work commute is far from your apartment, you should factor that in before getting a walk-up apartment.
 Consider how tired you would be every day when you’re coming home from work; would you still have the energy to walk up flights of stairs to get to your apartment?
 Moreover, can you imagine doing this every day?

 For door-to-door delivery services such as Amazon or Grubhub, you should also consider what the delivery guys will be going through to be able to bring your purchases to your door.
-Since they’ll be doing a bulk of the legwork, you might want to think about adding a tip every time they make a delivery to you.
+Since they’ll be doing a bulk of the legwork, you might want to think about adding a tip every time they make a delivery to your walk-up apartment.

 You’re probably going to have people over now and then, so you also need to consider the comfort and convenience of your guests.
-Will your guests be willing or able to climb up multiple flights of stairs every time they want to visit you?
+Will your guests be willing or able to climb up multiple flights of stairs every time they want to visit you in your walk-up apartment?

 Finally, you should also consider the utilities and amenities in the building.
 As mentioned before, many walk-up apartments are found in older buildings which means that there is a good chance that the utilities and amenities have not been updated for a long time.